 As a prepper, it’s crucial to have more than one way to start a fire.
-Don’t get us wrong— BIC lighters are great, up until they run out of juice or encounter a heavy rain shower.
-When that time comes (and it most likely will), you’d better have a ferro rod fire starter in your kit.
+Don’t get us wrong—BIC lighters are great, up until they run out of juice or encounter a heavy rain shower.
+When that time comes (and it most likely will), you’d better have the best ferro rod around in your kit.

 Let’s break down the difference:

-A ferrocerium or ferro rod is an alloy made from a combination of elements like iron, cerium, lanthanum and small amounts of other rare earth metals like neodymium and praseodumium.
+A ferrocerium or ferro rod is an alloy made from elements like iron, cerium, lanthanum, and small amounts of other rare earth metals like neodymium and praseodymium.
 These elements are known for their low ignition rates and pyrophoric properties, so they’re the perfect ingredients for a fire starter.
 A small amount of magnesium is sometimes added into the mix to create bigger and hotter sparks.

-Flint and steel are a different creature altogether.
+Flint and steel are different creatures altogether.
 They’re like the ferro rod’s great-great-grandfather, the old dog of percussion firemaking.
-As the name suggests, flint and steel is a two-piece firestarting implement: you’ve got your carbon steel on one hand and on the other, you’ve got a hard rock like flint, chert or quartz to strike the steel and create sparks.
+As the name suggests, flint and steel is a two-piece firestarting implement: you’ve got your carbon steel on one hand, and on the other, you’ve got a hard rock like flint, chert or quartz to strike the steel and create sparks.

 These fire starters were also called “firestrikers” because of the striking motion needed to create a spark, but that term has evolved to include modern ferro rods as well.

 Two Is One, One Is None: Why Carry A Ferro Rod

 Any self-respecting prepper or outdoorsman should carry a ferrocerium rod as redundancy for fire-building.